woojiahao/tp/docs/UserGuide.md

 | `<INDEX>` | No        | Transaction index of the transaction to be deleted |

 Important notes:

-1. The `delete_transaction` command word is case-insensitive, thus `DELETE_TRANSACTION` is considered an equivalent command word.

 2. `<INDEX>` must be a positive integer, i.e. a number greater than 0.